tabularaza27/climatechange_ai/calls/innovation_grants.md

 ## Quick facts
 * **Grant amount:** Up to USD 150K per proposal, for projects of 12 months in duration.
 We will award a total of USD 1.8M in grants across all projects.
 * **Scope:** Research projects at the intersection of AI and climate change.
-* **Eligibility:** Principal Investigator must be a faculty member or postdoc at an accredited university or academic research institution in an OECD country.
+* **Eligibility:** Principal Investigator must be a faculty member or postdoc at an accredited university or academic research institution in an OECD Member country.
 There are no eligibility restrictions on co-Investigators.
 * **Proposal submission deadline:** Oct 15, 2021 at 23:59 (Anywhere on Earth time, UTC-12)
 * **Submission site:** <https://cmt3.research.microsoft.com/CCAIGrants2021>
 * **Contact:** <grants@climatechange.ai>
-* **Informational webinars:** Sept 23 at 7am ET/13:00 CET and Sept 27 at 2pm ET/ 20:00 CET.
-Register at <https://ccai_grants.eventbrite.com>{:target="_blank"}.

 ## The purpose of this grant